What to Wear for Family Portraits

 Maternity & Newborn

 Pinterest is a great resource for planning your photo shoot.
 I have boards set up for all types of shoots, including one specific to outfit planning.
-Hook up with me here: Missy Timko Pinterest.
-I encourage you to make your own board with portraits you like and share it with me!
+Check out my boards here: Missy Timko Pinterest.
+I encourage you to make your own "mood board" with portraits you like and share it with me, or I can make one for you and your family.

 Send me photos!